influxdata/docs-v2/content/influxdb/v2.0/reference/api/client-libraries/python.md

 ```
 ## Query data from InfluxDB with Python

-In order to query data, we need to instantiate the query client.
+To query data, instantiate the **query client**.

 ```python
 query_api = client.query_api()
 ```

-Next, we create a flux query.
+Next, create a flux query.

 ```python
 query = ‘ from(bucket:"my-bucket")\